-The sewer utility provides sewer collection services to its residential and commercial customers.
-Sewer treatment services are provided by the VVWRA and are billed by the sewer utility.
+The sewer utility provides sewer collection and treatment services to its residential and commercial customers.
 To meet the costs associated with providing sewer collection services to its customers, the sewer utility derives revenue from sewer charges, licenses, permits & franchises, miscellaneous revenue, and interest earned from the investment of available funds.
 The level of future revenue generated in the study uses a combination of an analysis of historical and future system growth in terms of number of equivalent dwelling units (EDUs).